vicweill/devoir2/README.md

 3. Create a **Dockerfile + docker-compose.yml** file
 4. Check if your containerized app works\*
 5. Git push\*
-6. Post the link on DVO
+6. Post your name, lastname (as appears on the DVO/attendance list) and Github link here: https://forms.gle/qhdQQ2mcgPenCgdb7

 \* here is the expected output i should obtain by doing `docker-compose up --build` (you should see one or more "success" lines as you make progress in the project)
 <img align="center" src="output.png">